Binburrum articuno

+Binburrum articuno is a species of beetle endemic to Australia.

 Habitat

 Larvae are found under moist bark of dead trees, including celerytop logs.
 Adults may be found around foliage and light.

 Appearance

 Binburrum articuno is less than a foot long with two half-ellipse shaped elytras or forewings that have hundreds of black spots all over them.
 It has two transparent hind wings.
 As do all insects, it also has six legs, these are yellow.
 It has two brown anntennae made up of segments.
 It has two blue compound eyes on the sides of the face.